HL7/FHIR-IG-Human-Services-Directory/input/pagecontent/index.md

 **Scope for this Release**

 **Figure 2** depicts the scope for the STU 1 release of this implementation guide (IG).
-STU 1 defines the APIs that expose a community-based organization’s database for access by a FHIR-enabled consumer or provider application (EHR-System, consumer mobile app).
-These are read-only APIs (GET) and the IG does not currently support PUT or POST.
+STU 1 defines the APIs that expose a community-based organization’s database for access by a FHIR-enabled consumer or provider application (EHR systems, payor systems, consumer mobile applications).
+These are read-only APIs (GET) as the IG does not currently support PUT or POST.

 <img src="HSD FHIR Implementation Scope.svg" alt="*Human Services Directory Conceptual Flow*" width="100%" height="100%" align="center"  />